 How to Score a Cheap Galapagos Cruise

-The Galapagos Islands are notoriously known for being an expensive destination.
-It’s a sought after, remote, well known and a world-renowned destination.
-But did you know you can take a cheap Galapagos cruise for much much less than the advertised prices you see online?
+The Galapagos Islands are notoriously known for being a must-visit destination.
+It’s a sought-after, remote, well-known, and world-renowned destination.
+Its popularity means that a lot of trips and cruises are fully booked well in advance so it can be hard to plan a last-minute trip there.
+But did you know you can take a Galapagos cruise for much much less than the advertised prices you see online?

 So, to cut the fat and get to the goods, here it is:

 These four simple tips will help you get the best price on your Galapagos cruise.

 1. Bring that Cash Money